bartonhammond/snowflake/README.md

 ### To run:
 * For iOS, from the command line, run via command: ```react-native run-ios``` or open XCode and load project, Run ```Product -> Run (⌘+R)```
-* For android, from the command line, run via the command: ```react-native run-android``` assuming you have an emulator or device running and attached
+* For Android, from the command line, run via the command: ```react-native run-android``` assuming you have an emulator or device running and attached
 * To run Jest, ```npm test```
 * To debug Jest unit cases, install [node_inspector](https://github.com/node-inspector/node-inspector) and run ```npm run test-chrome```
 * Enjoy!